Dreyer & Reinbold Racing: 2012–2013

 On April 23, Dreyer & Reinbold and Lotus mutually agreed to end their existing engine contract.
 Subsequently, on May 7, the team announced a strategic alliance with Panther Racing to provide technical support as well as the use of the second Chevrolet engine contract held by Panther.
 The team's performance dramatically improved, with back-to-back top-5 finishes at Indy and Detroit.
-Servia would finish the season with 3 more top 10s, eventually finishing 13th in points.
+Servia would finish the season with 3 more top 10s, eventually finishing the season 13th in points.

-Dreyer & Reinbold Racing continued their partnership with Panther Racing for the 2013 season with driver Oriol Servia, however, the team decided to withdraw from the 2013 season after the Indianapolis 500 due to lack of sponsorship.
+Dreyer & Reinbold Racing continued their partnership with Panther Racing for the 2013 season with driver Oriol Servia; however, the team decided to withdraw from the 2013 season after the Indianapolis 500 due to lack of sponsorship.
 The decision did not affect Panther Racing.

-2014–present: Part-time team
+2014–2026: Part-time team

 Sage Karam's steering wheel at the 2019 Indy 500.

 After the 2013 Indianapolis 500, the team cut its staff and pulled out of IndyCar competition due to losing its primary sponsorship.
-The team made its return in the 2014 Indianapolis 500 with the help of Kingdom Racing with driver Sage Karam.
-Despite starting 31st, Karam would finish 9th.
-Townsend Bell was the Dreyer & Reinbold Kingdom Racing driver in the 2015 Indianapolis 500, finishing 14th.
-Sage Karam returned for the 2016 Indianapolis 500, crashing midway through the race.
+The team made its return in the 2014 Indianapolis 500 with the help of Kingdom Racing and driver Sage Karam.
+Despite starting 31st, Karam would ultimately finish 9th.
+Townsend Bell was another Dreyer & Reinbold Kingdom Racing driver in the 2015 Indianapolis 500 where he finished 14th.
+Sage Karam returned for the 2016 Indianapolis 500; however, he crashed midway through the race.

 In 2017, Karam drove for Dreyer & Reinbold Kingdom Racing at the Indianapolis 500, retiring with mechanical problems.
-In addition, Reinbold became a technical partner of Harding Racing, who entered Gabby Chaves at the three 500 milers.
+In addition, Reinbold became a technical partner of Harding Racing, who entered Gabby Chaves to compete at the three 500 mile races.

-In 2018 and 2019, Dreyer & Reinbold entered both Karam and J. R. Hildebrand with their best finish being 11th by Hildebrand in 2018.
+In 2018 and 2019, Dreyer & Reinbold entered both Karam and J. R. Hildebrand.
+The best finish they would manage would be 11th by Hildebrand in 2018.

 On January 7, 2020, Dreyer & Reinbold announced that they would be expanding their race schedule to at least four races.
 These races included the Firestone Grand Prix of St. Petersburg, GMR Grand Prix, Indianapolis 500, and Honda Indy Toronto.
-Karam drove all four races while Hildebrand returned for the 500.
+Karam drove all four races while Hildebrand returned for the Indianapolis 500.

+After a battle with cancer, Dennis Reinbold died in June 2026.

+2026–present: Return to full time and Honda reunion from 2027

+In July 2026, Dreyer & Reinbold Racing purchased a charter from Rahal Letterman Lanigan Racing and will return to full time IndyCar competition in 2027 and thus the team will reunite with full-works Japanese engine manufacturer Honda for the first time since 2011 season and thus received full-factory support with equal treatment.